ckoliber/ckoliber.github.io/README.md

-# CKoLiBer
+# KoLiBer

-CKoLiBer is a Next.JS application which is the source code of my personal website.
+KoLiBer is a Next.JS application which is the source code of my personal website.

 ## Installation